fhawas87/Custom_Components_Monitor_App/README.md

-<h2><p>Costom Component Monitor application created using OpenGl, ImGui with ImPlot.
-Each chart is beeing updated every second with retrieved data from few APIs and system files.</p></h2>
+<h2><p>Costom Component Monitor application created using OpenGl with GLEW, ImGui with ImPlot.
+Each chart is beeing updated with reatrieved data from few APIs and system files.</p></h2>
+<h2><p>Application works only for Linux with Nvidia GPU and Intel CPU at this moment.

 <h2>CPU</h2>
 <ul>